Welcome to the South Georgia and South Sandwich Islands Laws website

 1843 – 1908

+Local law making had commenced by 1846.
+The earliest Ordinances were handwritten.
+Printed Ordinances were introduced in 1853.
 The Administration of Justice Ordinance 1851 s55 established, amongst other things, rules for interpreting Ordinances.
 This included construing the term ‘Falkland Islands.’
 “The words ‘Falkland Islands’ shall be understood to mean “the Falkland Islands and the Dependencies thereof” unless there are words to restrict their meaning.”
+Therefore in the absence of words to the contrary all Ordinances enacted in this period applied to the Dependencies.
+In this period Ordinances were enacted that expressly legislated for the Dependencies – such as Ordinance No4 of 1881 To establish a Close Time in the Seal Fishery.

 Dependencies – law by notice